 Who Is Gina Haspel?

-Gina Cheri Haspel is the current deputy director of the C.I.A. serving under Director Mike Pompeo.
-In March 2018 President Trump tapped Pompeo to replace Rex Tillerson as Secretary of State and subsequently nominated Haspel as the new head of the intelligence agency.
+Gina Cheri Haspel is the director of the C.I.A.
+In March 2018 President Trump tapped Mike Pompeo to replace Rex Tillerson as Secretary of State and subsequently nominated Haspel as the new head of the intelligence agency.
 Haspel has built her longstanding career as an operative, working extensively overseas as a head spy at secret torture prisons.
-If confirmed by the Senate, Haspel will be the first female director in the C.I.A.'s history and its first operator to hold the position since William Colby, who led the agency in 1973.
+In May 2018, the Senate confirmed Haspel as director of the C.I.A., making her the first female director in the C.I.A.'s history and its first operator to hold the position since William Colby, who led the agency in 1973.

 In 2002 Haspel oversaw what was called a "black site" (a covert C.I.A. facility that imprisoned terrorist suspects) in Thailand.
 Among the detainees who passed through the facility were suspected al Qaeda terrorists Abd al-Rahim al-Nashiri and Abu Zubaydah.
 In declassified C.I.A. intel, it was reported that Haspel was heavily involved in the torture of Zubaydah, who in just one month, was waterboarded 83 times, kept in a box, and lost one of his eyes.